 Proportional Electronic Pressure Regulator Working Principle

-Our proportional electronic pressure regulator is a complete closed loop servo system consisting of two solenoid valves, an internal pressure transducer, and electronic controls.
-Based on analog signal, the pressure is controlled by two solenoid valves to maintain precise pressure; one valve functions as inlet control, the other as exhaust.
+Our electronically controlled pressure regulator is a complete closed-loop servo system consisting of two solenoid valves, an internal pressure transducer, and electronic controls.
+Based on analog signals, the pressure is controlled by two solenoid valves to maintain precise pressure; one valve functions as inlet control, the other as exhaust.
 The pressure output is measured by an internal or an external feedback pressure transducer that provides a feedback signal to the electronic controls.
-The electronic pressure regulator is suitable for industries that require precise pressure changes at any time and monitor pressure values.

 Electronic Pressure Regulator Selection

 QKL-B3V electronic vacuum regulator allows user to regulate vacuum level via analog or digital control signal.
 The regulator is self-relief, meaning that it will exhaust excess air to reach target vacuum level.
 The monitor output is available either as analog output or switch output.